The Kinderfachabteilung at the Eichberg clinic (asylum), situated close

 newspaper report is provided here.

-A commerative event was held on September 1, 2011, and such an activity
+A commemorative event was held on September 1, 2011, and such an

 is planned to be continued on that day of the year in future